es-progress/zephyr/docs/reference/modules.md

 This backups the GUID Partition Table (GPT) after the disk has been partitioned.
 In case of an emergency, the partition table can be restored from this backup.
-It uses Disk Maps to determine the disk(s) to backup.
+It uses Disk maps to determine the disk(s) to backup.

 **Configuration**